manojiitkumar93/microservices/saga/README.md

 **Fourth step** is compensating transaction that undo the updates made by Order Microservice.
 A saga’s coordination logic is responsible for sequencing the execution of forward and compensating transactions.

+### Coordinating SAGA
+A saga’s implementation consists of logic that coordinates the steps of the saga.
+When a saga is initiated by system command, the coordination logic must select and tell the first saga participant to execute a local transaction.
+Once that transaction completes, the saga’s sequencing coordination selects and invokes the next saga participant.
+This process continues until the saga has executed all the steps.
+If any local transaction fails, the saga must execute the compensating transactions in reverse order.
+There are a couple of different ways to structure a saga’s coordination logic..

+- *Choreography* : Distribute the decision making and sequencing among the saga participants.
+They primarily communicate by exchanging events.

+- *Orchestration* : Centralize a saga’s coordination logic in a saga orchestrator class.
+A saga orchestrator sends command messages to saga participants telling them which operations to perform.